pimusicbox/mopidy-musicbox-webclient/README.rst

 Quick install
 =============

-Drop the files from this client in a folder on your Mopidy-system.
+Drop the 'webclient' folder in a folder on your Mopidy-system.
 Then change the settings.py (in the root directory of the Mopidy code) to make it work.
 Add a line *mopidy.frontends.http.HttpFrontend* to the FRONTENDS section, and set the *HTTP_SERVER_STATIC_DIR* to point to the folder with the files from the web client.
+Then point your browser (modern, with websockets: recent versions of Firefox, Chrome, Opera, and maybe IE10) to the ip-address and port of your device, which you added to the settings.py. e.g. http://192.168.1.5:6680

 Security
 ========